itnifl/DiskReportWeb/README.md

 Initial Comments
 ----------------
 This system is not complete yet, code is here only for demo purposes!
-The system has been installed, developed and tested on Debian 7.
+The system has been installed, developed and tested on Debian 7, and Windows 7.

 This web solution uses [DiskReporter](https://github.com/itnifl/DiskReporter) to fetch data, cache it in MongoDB and present it as HTML to the requesting system.